|Photo 1988, courtesy Observatories of Carnegie Institution of Washington|

 |13 January 1909||1984 Bruce Medalist||13 July 1994|

 A native Californian, Olin Wilson was educated at the University of California at Berkeley and the California Institute of Technology, where he earned his Ph.D. under Paul Merrill.
 He spent his entire career at the Mt.
 Wilson Observatory, where he made spectroscopic studies of stellar chromospheres and stellar activity cycles as well as supernovae, Wolf-Rayet stars, planetary nebulae, and the interstellar medium.
 By intensive analysis of the H and K lines of ionized calcium he showed that other stars besides the sun have cycles of activity.
 With M.K.
 Vainu Bappu he found a means of determining luminosity, and thus distance, of stars from the widths of these two lines.
-Wilson started the HK project which continues to use Mt.
-Wilson telescopes to monitor a number of nearby stars in search of starspot cycles.
+Wilson started the HK project, which used Mt.
+Wilson telescopes to monitor a number of nearby stars in search of starspot cycles from 1966 to 2002.
 He also investigated spectra of nebulae and eclipsing stars.

 Wolff, Sidney & Andrew Fraknoi, Mercury 13, 6, 187 (1984).

 American Astronomical Society, Henry Norris Russell Lectureship, 1977.

 Abt, Helmut, Biographical Memoirs of the National Academy of Sciences 82, 352-371 (2003).

 Baliunas, Sallie, Biographical Encyclopedia of Astronomers, 2nd ed.
 (Springer, NY, 2014), pp. 2351-52.

 Preston, George W., PASP 107, 97-103 (1995).